Program: B.A., Physics

 Live Oak Hall (LO) 1128

-- Demonstrate ability to convey physical concepts with mathematical expressions, and effectively derive quantitative predictions from a model through mathematical analysis.
+- Derive quantitative predictions from a model through mathematical analysis.

-a. use of software programs for data analysis and presentation.
+- Competently use computer tools, including software programs for data analysis and presentation, numerical analysis, and computer simulations.

-- Communicate clearly and articulately about physical concepts, findings, and interpretations in oral presentations.
+- Clearly communicate physical concepts, findings, and interpretations through oral presentations.

-- Acquire ability to write clear, organized, and illustrated technical reports, with proper references to previous work in the area.
+- Write clear, organized and illustrated technical reports with proper references to previous work in the area.